codepath/android_guides/Google-Cloud-Messaging.md

 ## Overview

-**Google Cloud Messaging** (GCM) for Android is a service that allows you to send data from your server to your users' Android-powered device and also to receive messages from devices on the same connection.
+**Google Cloud Messaging** (FCM) for Android is a service that allows you to send data from your server to your users' Android-powered device and also to receive messages from devices on the same connection.
 It is now known as **Firebase Cloud Messaging** (FCM) after a new site launched during the Google I/O 2016 to help make it easier for developers to use it.

 ![FCM Arch](https://i.imgur.com/9XzwPqc.png)